prismformore/Multi-Task-Transformer/README.md

 # :business_suit_levitating: License
 [Creative commons license](http://creativecommons.org/licenses/by-nc/4.0/) which allows for personal and research use only.

-For commercial useage please contact the authors.
+For commercial useage, please contact the authors.